jasonmaster/ArchInstaller/README.md

 Edit the `users.csv` file to suite your requirements.
 Run the installer script, for example.

+## PC

     ./arch-installer.sh -d sda -p bsrh -w pA55w0rd -n myhost.example.org

+## Raspberry Pi

+The Raspberry Pi mode doesn't do any disk partitioning and the image to ready to go, that the partition options are redundant on the Pi.

+    ./arch-installer.sh -w pA55w0rd -n myhost.example.org

 You can get help with the following.